 - University of California Cooperative Extension (UCCE) provided oversight and evaluation of temporary livestock sheltering and performed fire damage assessments related to FSA claims.
 UCCE immediately initiated and are continuing to research several key post-fire public health, agricultural, and ecosystem concerns.

-Ongoing efforts have begun that support more sustainable local and regional forest management, including:
+Forest management: Ongoing efforts have begun that support more sustainable local and regional forest management, including:

 - Participating in the Governor’s Forest Management Task Force (FMTF), the Rural County Representatives of California (RCRC), and the North Coast Resource Partnership (NCRP).
 Our participation will elevate our profile, keep us up-to-date on regulatory, funding, and policy issues, and capitalize on lessons learned elsewhere.